TVLuke/location-history/README.md

 ### Folder Structure

 Not sure all scripts create the folders they need... hopefully.
-Anyway, the structure is rather flat, like this:
+Anyway, the structure looks like this:

 ```
 ├── all